ABC-iRobotics/ros_course_materials_en/docs/03_python_principles.md

     ---

-3. Másoljuk be a `turtlesim_controller.py`-ba a program vázát:
+3. Copy the skeleton of the program into `turtlesim_controller.py`:

     ```python
     import rospy